-For over a century, the Ontario SPCA and Humane Society has provided province-wide leadership on matters relating to the prevention of cruelty to animals and the promotion of animal welfare.
+For over a century, the Ontario SPCA and Humane Society has provided province-wide leadership on matters relating to the prevention of cruelty to animals and the promotion of animal well-being.

 All of these efforts in support of animal welfare fall within several core programs and services offered by the Ontario SPCA:

-Ontario SPCA animal centres are located throughout the province and help many wonderful pets, including cats, dogs, birds, rabbits, guinea pigs, horses, farm animals and more, find their forever home.
+Ontario SPCA animal centres are located throughout the province and help many wonderful animals, including cats, dogs, birds, rabbits, guinea pigs, horses, farm animals and more, find their forever home.
 Ontario SPCA animal centres use the ASPCA’s Meet Your Match® program, the only method of its kind that evaluates an animal’s behaviour and matches them to an adopter’s preferences to help them find a compatible pet.
+View animals for adoption.

 Shelter Health & Wellness